What are the barriers to effective communication? What causes communication breakdown? And how do we avoid these communication barriers?

 different styles of communication out there, but they often clash with each other.
 It could be cultural, psychological, or personal barriers that cause breakdown.
 Or it could simply be that strong communication skills aren't something that come naturally to many people.

-It can sometimes feel like some communication barriers are too difficult to avoid, with breakdown that creates a number of problems, and slows down people's progress and effectiveness.
+It can sometimes feel like some communication barriers are too difficult to avoid, with breakdown creating a number of problems, and slowing down people's progress and effectiveness.

 We can tell you that there are many possible solutions that can help you to avoid, and even overcome, many of these issues.

-So in this article, we'll go through some of the most common communication barriers that people face, and then describe 5 ways that you can reduce them so you get much more effective outcomes.
+So in this article, we'll go through some of the most common communication barriers that people face, and then describe five ways you can reduce them so you get much more effective outcomes.

 The Barriers to Communication